MailTape/MailTape-v1/_posts/2014-11-30-Fellini-Felin.md

 track5_title: "Low Leaf - Slaveless Master"
 track6_title: "Sylvain Esso - Coffee"
 track5_link: "https://soundcloud.com/freshselects/low-leaf-slaveless-master"
-description: "This morning, discover Fellini Félin's SoundCloud\").
+description: "This morning, discover Fellini Félin.
 Everything started in the Fellini’s Club in Barcelona.
 We were in the 2000 and Sébastien Coutureau, together with a bunch of friends, decided to create his first band : Fellini.
 Ten years later, after the band had split up, Sébastien decided to start a solo project.
 Fellini Félin was born."
 ---

 <p id="introduction">This morning, discover [Fellini Félin](https://soundcloud.com/fellinifelin "Fellini Félin's SoundCloud").
 Everything started in the Fellini’s Club in Barcelona.
 We were in the 2000 and Sébastien Coutureau, together with a bunch of friends, decided to create his first band : Fellini.
 Ten years later, after the band had split up, Sébastien decided to start a solo project.
 Fellini Félin was born.</p>